Promises and Secrets

 For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.
 (James 2:10 NIV)

 And, if the facts are straight, James wrote this well after Jesus died for us (62 C.E. or 69 C.E.).
 Some scholars place the writing as late as mid-to-late third century.
 In case you are wondering, that would be way after Jesus died.
-But, since no one else is doing them, we can "get away with not doing them, too."
+But, since no one else is following the rules, we can "get away with not doing them, too."
+Right?
+It was a good thing for Lot that he didn't believe that lie.

 The lists are there